Politics of New Jersey: American Revolution

 In 1776, the first constitution of New Jersey was drafted.
 Written during the American Revolution, it created a basic framework for state government and allowed "all inhabitants of this Colony, of full age, who are worth fifty pounds proclamation money" to vote (including blacks, spinsters, and widows); married women could not own property under common law.
 The constitution declared itself temporary and void if there was reconciliation with Great Britain.
 Both parties in elections mocked the other party for relying on "petticoat electors", and accused each other of allowing unqualified women to vote.
 The state voted for Washington in 1789 and 1792, as well as Adams in 1796.

 Nineteenth century

 The second version of the constitution was adopted on June 29, 1844, and restricted suffrage to white males.
 Important components of the second state constitution included the separation of powers among the executive, legislative, and judicial branches.
 The new constitution also provided a bill of rights, and granted voters (instead of the legislature) the right to elect the governor.
+It also allowed gubernatorial veto power and appointment of high-level officials.

 Throughout the century, the state voted for the Federalist Party twice, the Democratic-Republican Party five times, the National Republican Party once, the Whig Party four times, the Democratic Party ten times, and the Republican Party three times.

 Twentieth century

+The 20th century saw the nonwhite population grow rapidly, altering the political landscape.
+Between 1915 and 1920, the first Great Migration of African Americans from the South brought in thousands of migrants into New Jersey cities, with Newark and Camden both having their black populations double in that time.
+During the 1920s, the black population grew by 78%, with Newark again doubling its black population.
+African Americans became a solidly Democratic voting bloc starting in the 1930s under FDR.
+During the 1980s, a significant number of Asian Americans immigrated to the northeastern and central parts of the state and tended to vote Democratic.
+Since the 1980s, the Latin American population in New Jersey, who also tended to vote Democratic, has grown significantly, particularly in the northeastern and central parts of the state, as well as Camden and Cumberland County. another group that tended to vote Democratic.
+In contrast, voters in suburban New Jersey were overwhelmingly white, and more likely to vote Republican.

+The 1844 constitution had a confusing and unwieldy court system, as well as an extremely powerful legislature with a weak governor.
+In 1947, a new Constitution was established, which largely reorganized the judicial system into a hierarchical structure.
+Gubernatorial terms were extended from three to four years, the governor's term limit extended from one to two terns, and all executive agencies were placed directly under gubernatorial control.